wgc-hackathon/bbc-micro-bit/README.md

 The [micro:bit foundation webpage](https://microbit.org) is a brilliant resource to find out more about what it is and how it is being used in practise!
 The video tutorials in the [get-started page](https://microbit.org/get-started) can also be helpful, if you would like to try out an activity.

-For an introduction to the micro:bit editor that we will be using, and how to use it, please see this [short video tutorial](https://www.youtube.com/watch?v=MMqKMGeykM8)
+For an introduction to the micro:bit editor that we will be using, and how to use it, please see this [short video tutorial](https://www.youtube.com/watch?v=MMqKMGeykM8) There is also a micro:bit editor picture guide saved inside this Github repository, shown above.

 In the workshop we will also be using a virtual classroom (https://classroom.microbit.org/).
 A link to the classroom log-in and a password will be made available at the start of the workshop.